Stock market today: Wall Street wraps its miserable September with another weak finish

-NEW YORK (AP) — Wall Street is mixed on Friday as it closes out its miserable September.
+NEW YORK (AP) — Wall Street closed out its worst month and quarter of the year with more losses on Friday.

 Solid gains for stocks early on faded as pressure built from within the bond market.
-After easing earlier in the day following encouraging signals on inflation, Treasury yields rose as the day progressed.
+After easing earlier in the day on encouraging signals about inflation, Treasury yields got back to rising as the day progressed.

 Treasurys are seen as some of the safest investments possible, and when they pay higher yields, investors are less likely to pay high prices for stocks and other riskier investments.
-That’s a big reason why the S&P 500 has dropped 4.6% in September to drag what had been a big gain for the year down to 12%
+That’s a big reason why the S&P 500 dropped 4.9% in September to drag what had been a big gain for the year down to 11.7%

-Treasury yields have been climbing sharply as Wall Street comes to grips with a new normal where the Federal Reserve is likely to keep interest rates high for longer.
+Treasury yields have been climbing sharply as Wall Street accepts a new normal where the Federal Reserve is likely to keep interest rates high for longer.
 The Fed is trying to push still-high inflation down to its target, and its main tool of high interest rates does that by trying to slow the economy and hurting prices for investments.

 The Fed's main interest rate is at its highest level since 2001, and the central bank indicated last week it may cut interest rates next year by less than it earlier expected.